awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-throughput-capacity.md

 ]
 ```

 If the throughput capacity modification fails, the status changes to `FAILED`, and the `FailureDetails` property provides information about the failure\.
-For information about troubleshooting failed actions, see [Troubleshooting Failed Storage and Throughput Updates](admin-actions-ts.md)\.
+For information about troubleshooting failed actions, see [Troubleshooting failed storage and throughput updates](admin-actions-ts.md)\.